-Members of the Healthy California for All Commission received a draft version for feedback and consideration on March 17, 2022, and the draft was available for public review beginning on March 18, 2022.
+Members of the Healthy California for All Commission received a draft version of this report for feedback and consideration on March 17, 2022, and the draft was available for public review beginning on March 18, 2022.
 Commissioner feedback on the draft was provided via survey; Commissioners' responses and comments on the draft are summarized here.
-The final report, will be provided to commissioners a week before the Commission's last meeting on April 25, 2022.
-Following the Commission's consideration, the final report will be delivered to Governor Newsom and to the Legislature.
-Commissioner comment letters on the final report received by May 6, 2022 will be included in Appendix E. The final report will be posted to the Healthy California for All web page with guidance on how public comments may be offered.
-Public comments on the final report that meet basic guidelines regarding accessibility and length will be posted as part of the public record.
+A revised final report was provided to commissioners on April 18, 2022.
+The Commission held its final meeting on April 25, 2022, at which time Commissioners took an advisory vote on whether the Final Report conforms to the requirements for the report defined in statute and should be transmitted to Governor Newsom and the Legislature.
+The final advisory vote was 11 -1 in favor.
+One voting Commissioner was absent; ex officio members did not vote.
+Commissioner comment letters on the final report received by May 6, 2022 have been included as Appendix E. Minor formatting adjustments and typos that remained in the April 25 version have also been addressed.
+The final report will be posted to the Healthy California for All web page.
+Public comments received by May 20, 2022 that meet basic guidelines regarding accessibility and length will also be posted there.